ReproducibilityInPublishing/Science-2018/README.md

 # Science-2018
-Supporting code and files for the Science study
+Supporting files for the Science study.